-02 – Ideological purity has reached the superficially cosy world of the nursery.
+02 – Ideological purity reaches the superficially cosy world of the nursery.
 In an attempt to excise any taint of racism, all new editions of Enid Blyton’s Noddy books will be shorn of the traditional black golliwogs, who will be replaced by neutral gnomes.
-Traditionalist are appalled and claim that such “sanitisation” will destroy many classics.
+Traditionalists are appalled and claim that such “sanitisation” will destroy many classics.

 05 – Genetic fingerprinting is used for the first time in a criminal investigation in Leicester, UK.

 21 – Terry Waite, the Archbishop of Canterbury’s envoy, is kidnapped by a terrorist group in Beirut, Lebanon.
-Waite was in Beirut to negotiate for the release of other kidnap victims.
+Waite is in Beirut to negotiate for the release of other kidnap victims.

 24 – 162 police and 33 demonstrators are injured in violent riots outside Rupert Murdoch’s News International printing plant at Wapping, UK.